 A4.
-Provide staff ongoing, high-quality, job-embedded professional development regarding subject-specific pedagogy, instruction that reflects a deeper understand community served by the school, or differentiated instruction) that is aligned with comprehensive instructional program and designed with school staff to ensure the equipped to facilitate effective teaching and learning and have the capacity to succ implement school reform strategies. ing of the the school's ey are Actions: At its core, the school performance improvement effort must involve significant changes in teaching and learning in the classroom that cannot occur without providing teachers and principals with new instructional practices and tools - and the knowledge, safe practice, coaching, feedback, and skills to use them effectively.
+Provide staff ongoing, high-quality, job-embedded professional development (e.g., regarding subject-specific pedagogy, instruction that reflects a deeper understanding of the community served by the school, or differentiated instruction) that is aligned with the school's comprehensive instructional program and designed with school staff to ensure they are equipped to facilitate effective teaching and learning and have the capacity to successfully implement school reform strategies.

+rearing and have the capacity to successiany implement sensor reform strategies.
+Actions: Timeline: At its core, this school performance improvement effort must involve significant changes in teaching and learning in the classroom that cannot occur without providing teachers and principals with new instructional practices and tools - and the knowledge, safe practice, coaching, feedback, and skills to use them effectively.
 Accomplishing this requires a systemic and integrated approach of linking goals and strategies to assessed needs, providing professional development to build skills, including coaching, feedback, and support, and ensuring opportunities for safe and collaborative practice.
-Timeline: Even though student achievement in ELA is above the state AMO, science and social studies achievement is not.
-Considering the reading levels in the content areas of social studies and science, teachers must teach reading and writing across the content areas.
-Professional development for teachers in mathematics, social studies and science must provide opportunities for teachers to learn how to develop lessons that increase student engagement and provide opportunities for problem-solving.
+English Language Arts scores on the GHSGT were 7.5% below the state AMO in 2009, and considering the reading levels in the content areas of social studies and science, teachers must teach reading and writing across the content areas to support student achievement.
+Professional development for teachers in mathematics, social studies and science must provide opportunities for teachers to learn how to develop lessons that increase student engagement and provide opportunities for problemsolving.
 Additionally, teachers must learn how to link student performance data to instruction and how to construct assessments that reflect the language of the Georgia Performance Standards.

 According to Haycock (1998), teacher effectiveness has been found to play a significant role in student achievement.
 Students with the best prepared teachers make the greatest gains in standardized assessments.
 This type of support for students comes about when teachers have strong verbal skills and deep content knowledge.
 Teachers need to see the connections across fields and to everyday life and be able to tap into student interests to help students see those connections (Darling-Hammond, 1998).
 Additionally, training in inquiry helps teachers consider multiple perspectives and to use this knowledge to reach all students, particularly those with diverse backgrounds (Darling-Hammond, 1998).
-To assist teachers in becoming more effective in providing more meaningful student learning experiences, research on professional development shows: Teachers must be actively involved in the learning process Teachers must see connections between the learning and their teaching The learning must be sustained, ongoing, and intensive